noxt/ScrollableDatepicker/README.md

 ### Manual

-Copy the folder `Sources/` to your project.
+Clone the repo and drag files from `Sources` folder into your Xcode project.

 ## Configuration